toralf/torutils/README.md

 ² the value is derived from ticket [40636](https://gitlab.torproject.org/tpo/core/tor/-/issues/40636#note_2844146)

+Basically just these rules were be implemented, for ipv4 [here](./ipv4-rules.sh#L56), the rest of the script deals with all the stuff around that.

 ### Installation

 If the parsing of the Tor and/or of the SSH config fails then: